The Skull Theory (Skull Gender Theory)

 - Happy mama.

-When predicting gender, Baby Gender Pros uses the following guidelines:
+For Skull theory gender prediction, Baby Gender Pros uses the following guidelines:

 A) The male cranial mass is more blockyand massive compared to the females, which is rounder and tapers at the top.

 B) Temporal Ridge – this runs along the outer side of the upper skull creating the square shaped of the upper head.
 More prominent in men than women.